The Best Advent Calendars To Celebrate The Holiday Season, With Fancy Chocolates, Whiskey, Candles and More

 VOLUSPA 12 Day Advent Calendar

-My favorite bath line, SABON, offers two different advent options, in 24 or 31 day versions.
-Both are stuffed to the brim with mini body scrubs, soaps, lotions, room sprays and more, in a variety of scents like Rose and Peony.
+My favorite bath line, SABON, offers two different advent options in 24 or 31-day versions.
+Both are stuffed to the brim with mini body scrubs, soaps, lotions, room sprays, and more, in various scents like Rose and Peony.
 Also included are SABON's coveted Dead Sea Mud Mask and facial polishers.
-SABON’s packaging is gorgeous, but there’s a practical aspect to the gift for enjoying every-day rituals.
+SABON’s packaging is gorgeous, but there’s a practical aspect to the gift for enjoying everyday rituals.

 SABON Classic 24-Day Advent Calendar

 For the most glam giftee on your list, beauty icon Charlotte Tilbury’s Diamond Chest of Beauty Stars is a 12-day calendar loaded with the brand’s best-selling cosmetics and skincare.
-Find universally-flattering colors like brown, nude peach and gold for eyes, lips and cheeks, paired with serum, setting spray, and more.
-This is a whole look-in-a-box, and includes the cult-favorite Pillow Talk Push Up Lashes mascara.
+Find universally-flattering colors like brown, nude peach, and gold for eyes, lips, and cheeks, paired with serum, setting spray, and more.
+This whole look-in-a-box includes the cult-favorite Pillow Talk Push-Up Lashes mascara.

 Charlotte Tilbury Diamond Chest of Beauty Stars